Hecatron/Embedded.Rust.Examples/src/ESP32-ProS3/Readme.md

 It looks as if probe-rs can't flash this board at the moment.
 It's interface is a Espjtag interface

+In order to flash we need to use the esptool flash util also make sure the driver isn't set to winusb (it's set to it's original) so that we can access it as a com port
 ```
 # Install the cargo flashing tool
 cargo install cargo-espflash